 Here’s something else to consider: An up-and-coming Life Coach would do well to engage a Mentor Coach who specializes in working with new coaches.
 Imagine what a boost that would be.

 Without a mentor there is no guide.
 Individuals without Mentor Coaches are limited to their own knowledge, experience and resources.
-They might be able to reach the same level of success –eventually—but the amount of time it will take combined with the pain of trail and error will take its toll.
+They might be able to reach the same level of success – eventually – but the amount of time it will take combined with the pain of trial and error will take its toll.

-For this reason Mentor Coaches easily command the highest fees in coaching.
-The requirements to become one, however, are extensive and very specialized.
+For this reason Mentor Coaches can easily command the highest fees in coaching.

 - How to create the ideal environment and to provide opportunities for their protégés to experience “teachable moments” and use new skills.